Natural Hazard Risks in Chicago, IL

 - •Estimated annual loss of $700M from this hazard type

-- •10 events on record in proximity
+- •18 events recorded in proximity in recent decades

 Extreme Heat Risk